MuhammedSenusi/MuhammedSenusi/README.md

 ---

-<p align="left">From JavaScript to the depths of Node.js, I build with passion and bring ideas to life in the digital world.
-When not coding, you might find me gaming or cruising the roads.</p>
+<p align="left">From JavaScript to the depths of Node.js, I build with passion and bring ideas to life in the digital world. <br>  When not coding, you might find me gaming or cruising the roads.</p>

 ### 💼 Technical Stack